xtmtd/PLWS/README.md

 Script2:
 1) All the BUSCO results (run_* folders) are deposited in the same folder, e.g. BUSCOs/.
 Type 'sh script2_BUSCO_extraction.sh BUSCO_folder', e.g. sh script2_BUSCO_extraction.sh BUSCOs
-2) Tools MAFFT, trimAl and FASconCAT-G are used in this script and will be automatically checked prior to formal analyses
+2) Tools TransDecoder, MAFFT, trimAl and FASconCAT-G are used in this script and will be automatically checked prior to formal analyses
 3) The final matrices, partition files and summary are placed in 5-loci_concat/

 Script3: